Unpopular Drumming Opinions (Part 3)

 There’s a recent Rob Brown video that starts off with something like ”There are two types of drummers in this world.
 Those who practice their rudiments… and suckers”

 I think Rob is a pretty levelheaded guy, but he’s got it backward here.
+I’ll say it again: the different rudiment lists out there are just the opinion of maybe two dozen drummers tops, many of whom I doubt Rob could even name.
+And yet, I’d somehow be a sucker if don’t let these guys from yesteryear dictate a huge part of my practice?
 If you chug through the list of 40 expecting to become the next Steve Gadd… you’ve been duped.

 If you actually care about these stupid things, then get a book like Matt Savage’s Rudimental Workshop.
 After you go through it cover to cover you can spend the rest of your career not feeling guilty for never touching 75% of the rudiments ever again.